Patient Engagement & UX for Bluetooth Medical Devices

 Part 4: Patient Engagement & User Experience

 Bluetooth-enabled medical devices with companion apps have rapidly become the norm across many clinical domains.
-Patients have more options than ever before, and they can afford to be picky when choosing an app that will meet their needs while also being easy to use and reliable.
+With a multitude of choices, patients can be selective when choosing an app that will meet their needs while also being user-friendly and reliable.

-The central question for connected medical device developers and manufacturers is how to optimize Bluetooth and the user experience to create a device that is both safe and effective and that patients will want to use.
-In Part 4 of this white paper, we’ll discuss the basics of User Experience and Patient Engagement for Bluetooth medical devices, as well as provide examples of where Bluetooth optimization and user experience overlap.
+The central question for connected medical device developers and manufacturers is how to optimize Bluetooth and the user experience to create a device that is both safe and effective and that patients will willingly use.
+In Part 4 of this white paper, we’ll discuss the basics of User Experience and Patient Engagement for Bluetooth medical devices, as well as provide examples of where optimizing Bluetooth aligns with enhancing the overall user experience.

 What is User Experience?

 User Experience (UX) is the interaction that users have with a product or service.
-UX designers for Bluetooth-enabled medical devices use patient feedback and user testing to create a responsive and pleasing experience of using the connected device system.
+UX designers for Bluetooth-enabled medical devices rely on input from patient feedback and user testing to ensure that using the connected device system is smooth and enjoyable.

 What is Patient Engagement?

 Patient Engagement describes the “stickiness” of a medical device solution.
-An engaging device encourages patients to stick with the treatment and to interact with the app.
-On the flip side, a device and app that are not engaging will not be used by patients.
+An engaging device encourages patients to stick with the treatment and to interact with the companion app.
+On the flip side, if a device and app are not engaging, patients will not use them.
 Designing for patient engagement involves understanding how a medical device can fit into a patient’s everyday life, as well as taking a human-centered approach to design.

-Patient Engagement and User Experience go hand in hand: UX designers work with patients to get a sense of their needs, wants and habits, and develop systems that engage those aspects of the patient experience.
+Patient Engagement and User Experience are closely connected: UX designers work with patients to understand their needs, preferences and habits, developing systems that actively involve these aspects of the patient experience.

-For a deep dive on Patient Engagement, as well as best practices, listen to our podcast series on Patient Engagement and Medical Devices.
+For a deep dive on Patient Engagement, as well as best practices, listen to Orthogonal’s podcast series on Patient Engagement and Medical Devices.

 Meeting user needs

-Bluetooth-enabled medical devices and companion mobile apps drive patient engagement by meeting user needs in a way that adds value to their lives.
-Crucially, it is the user’s needs that are being met.
-There are many ways apps can meet the needs of its manufacturers; for example, collecting patient data that can be used to improve device algorithms or app functions.
-But if an app exists only to aid the manufacturers, patients will choose not to use it.
+Bluetooth-enabled medical devices and their companion mobile apps drive patient engagement by meeting patient needs in a way that adds value to their lives.
+Crucially, the focus is on the user’s needs.
+While apps can meet the needs of the manufacturers by collecting patient data to improve device algorithms or app functions, if the app only benefits the manufacturers and not the users, patients are likely to avoid using it.

-Likewise, patients will stay away from apps that ask too much of them for not enough in return.
-Patients should not have to overhaul their routines in order to make the device work.
-The best connected medical device systems are unobtrusive and fit into the daily lives of its users.
+Likewise, patients are inclined to steer clear of apps that demand too much effort from them without enough benefits.
+Patients should not have to drastically change their routines to make the device work.
+The most successful connected medical device systems are unobtrusive and seamlessly fit into users’ daily lives.

 Working with the smartphone

-As discussed in Part 1: Introduction to Bluetooth for Medical Devices, Bluetooth-enabled medical devices take advantage of both the power and ubiquity of smartphones.
-Patients already have a relationship with their smartphones, including how frequently they check it throughout the day, what kinds of apps they use and how they manage its power consumption, among other factors.
+As discussed in Part 1: Introduction to Bluetooth for Medical Devices, Bluetooth-enabled medical devices take advantage of both the capabilities and ubiquity of smartphones.
+Patients already have a relationship with their smartphones, considering how frequently they check it, the kinds of apps they use and how they manage its battery life, among other factors.

-Connected medical device system developers need to think about how their app fits into not just patients’ lives but also their smartphone habits.
-An engaging companion app to a Bluetooth medical device will be one that a patient can easily slot into their existing smartphone routine.
+Connected medical device system developers should consider how their app fits into not only patients’ lives but also their smartphone habits.
+An engaging companion app for a Bluetooth medical device will be one that a patient can easily integrate into their existing smartphone routine.

 User needs vs Bluetooth optimization

-Patients use Bluetooth-enabled medical devices to take charge of managing their health.
+Patients use Bluetooth-enabled medical devices to actively manage their health.
 On paper, that may sound aligned with developers’ goal of “improving patient outcomes faster.”
-However, there are instances where user needs and the parameters of the device are at odds, including when Bluetooth impacts the user experience.
+However, there are instances where user needs and the device parameters don’t align, particularly when Bluetooth impacts the user experience.

 Where do user needs and Bluetooth intersect?

-User needs and Bluetooth intersect anytime the device or app uses the Bluetooth connection to fulfill a user need.
+User needs and Bluetooth intersect whenever the device or app uses the Bluetooth connection to fulfill a user need.

-For example, how does the system fulfill the user’s need to view device data on the app?
-Let’s assume the device peripheral and app have already paired over Bluetooth.
-The device peripheral sends data over Bluetooth to the smartphone.
-The OS wakes up the app in background mode and hands it the data.
-The app receives background processing time and responds to the peripheral device.
-When the user takes a look at their app in foreground mode, the updated information will be displayed.
+For example, imagine the user wants to view data from a device on the companion app.
+Assuming the device peripheral and app are already connected through Bluetooth, the device peripheral sends data to the smartphone via Bluetooth.
+The OS wakes up the app in background mode and allocates background processing time to it, allowing the app to respond to the data from the peripheral device.
+When the user views their app in foreground mode, the updated information will be displayed.

-How should Bluetooth be optimized to best meet users’ needs in this scenario?
-One optimization is around power.
-The more frequently the device peripheral and the app on the smartphone communicate, the larger the drain on both devices’ batteries.
-The same goes for the size of the data packet sent over Bluetooth; larger packets consume more power.
+How should we optimize Bluetooth to best meet users’ needs in this scenario?
+One optimization is around power usage.
+When the device peripheral and the app on the smartphone communicate frequently, it drains the batteries of both devices more quickly.
+This is also true for the data sent over Bluetooth; larger data packets consume more power.

-Patients may like getting frequent and up-to-date readings from their device peripheral, but may be less enthusiastic about constantly needing to charge their smartphone and device (or in some systems, replace the device).
-On the other hand, a system that infrequently relays data from the peripheral to the app as a concession to the battery life may make patients feel like they’re not getting value out of it.
+Patients may want frequent and up-to-date readings from their device peripheral but may be less enthusiastic if their smartphone and device need constant charging (or in some systems, device replacement).
+Conversely, a system that does not send data often from the peripheral device to the app to save battery life might make patients feel like they’re not getting enough value from the device.

 There are also optimizations for when user needs are not met.
-As discussed in Part 2: Managing Edge Cases for Bluetooth Medical Devices, edge cases or “gotchas” are an inevitable occurrence when designing a computing system – even more so when that system runs on a smartphone, which medical device developers do not fully control.
+As discussed in Part 2: Managing Edge Cases for Bluetooth Medical Devices, edge cases are an inevitable occurrence when designing a computing system – especially on a smartphone where medical device developers have less control.
 Some edge cases are easy to identify and mitigate, while others may only be found during testing and require extra attention to resolve.

 Take the instance when multiple devices are connected to a single app.
-A parent may be using one app to monitor their own blood glucose level as well as that of their child.
-How does the user know which device is which when setting up the Bluetooth connection?
-How does the app manage the data coming from each CGM and apply it to the correct user’s chart?
-If one of the CGMs encounters a problem, can the parent identify which one?
+A parent might use one app to monitor both their own blood glucose level and their child’s.
+How do they know which device is which during Bluetooth setup?
+How does the app manage data from both CGMs and apply it in the right place on the user’s chart?
+If a CGM encounters a problem, can the parent identify which one?
 These are all edge cases that, if left unsolved, can negatively impact the user experience and potentially patient safety.

 Where do Bluetooth optimization and UX intersect?